Wei-N-Ning/autotimer/README.md

 # autotimer

-A C++ timer utility for convenience and productivity.
+A light weight utility to record the function execution time plus other power features.

-## Why create another timer?
+## Why use it?

-This utility focuses on usability and developer'summary productivity.
-With two lines of code one can bring the timer into a program and get a nice post execution report, for example:
+This utility focuses on usability and productivity.
+With two lines of code you can measure any function's execution time:

 ```c++
 #include <autotimer.hh>